A simplified M{\o}lmer-S{\o}rensen gate for the trapped ion quantum computer: Mathematical analyses of the time evolution of the proposed gate

 \section{Mathematical analyses of the time evolution of the proposed gate}

 In this section, we examine the dynamics of the proposed gate with a non-rigorous but mathematical method.
 In particular, we derive the period of the time evolution of the proposed gate whose initial state is given by $|g\rangle_{\mbox{ A}}|g\rangle_{\mbox{ B}}|0\rangle_{\mbox{ P}}$ as a function ${\cal T}_{0}(\Omega,\eta,\nu,\Delta\nu)$.
-Moreover, based on the results of numerical calculations, we explain that the function of the period of the proposed gate can hardly depend on the number of the phonons in the initial state.
-Thus, the proposed gate is robust under thermal fluctuations.
+Moreover, based on the results of numerical calculations, we explain that the function of the period of the proposed gate can hardly depend on the number of phonons in the initial state.

 First, for the sake of simplicity, we consider a situation where the number of the phonons in the initial state is equal to zero, that is, $|\psi(t=0)\rangle=|g\rangle_{\mbox{ A}}|g\rangle_{\mbox{ B}}|0\rangle_{\mbox{ P}}$.
 Moreover, we assume that the gate lies on an eight-dimensional Hilbert space whose orthonormal basis is given by